alex-simonov/RedisAspNetProviders/README.md

 1. .NET 4.0 or later.
 2. Redis 2.6.0 or later.

-To build `RedisAspNetProviders` you will need Visual Studio 2013.
+To build `RedisAspNetProviders` and run tests you will need:
+1. Visual Studio 2013.

 Installation